components

 required: true

-description: Contains information needed to build the images
+description: Contains information needed to build the image and run the component

 envVarMapping: